Navigation auf uzh.ch

 Track 1 Application

-Candidates seeking PhD positions may apply for a PhD position within the PhD program Clinical Science and use the following link to apply.
-The job announcement will be posted here in due course.
+Candidates seeking PhD positions may apply for a PhD position within the PhD program Clinical Science.
+The job announcement and the track 1 application link will be posted here once a PhD position is available.

 Track 2 Application